 Step two: Setting up your Unito Sync

-Next, we'll head over to our "Fields" Tab, and we'll set up our field mappings to ensure that all of the lists from the team's board go where we expect them to in our Work Wall.
+Hit the 'Next' button again and it will bring us to the 'Review' page.
+We're not quite done yet, so we'll be clicking the 'Customize sync' button.
+From here, we're brought to the 'Map fields' tab, which lets us setup our field mappings to ensure that all of the lists from the team's board go where we expect them to in our Master Board.
 In order to do this, let's navigate to the "List <-> List" Mapping, and click the cog.
-From here, we'll click the "broken link" button where necessary in order to disconnect any lists that were automatically mapped to the wrong places, and rearrange them manually.
+From here, we'll click the "trash can" button where necessary in order to disconnect any lists that were automatically mapped to the wrong places, and rearrange them manually.
 The finished product will look something like this:

 Finally, once we're done here, we just hit "Save & Sync" in the bottom corner.
-If we head over to the work wall, we'll see that suddenly (assuming we've tagged things to put there) cards have appeared!
+If we head over to the Master Board, we'll see that suddenly (assuming we've tagged things to put there) cards have appeared!

-Now that we've set up our sync, only high-priority tasks, or ones that management would like visibility on, will be synced to the work wall.
-Teams can flag things for the work wall by adding the appropriate label to any task on the board, and managers will see it right away.
+Now that we've set up our sync, only high-priority tasks, or ones that management would like visibility on, will be synced to the Master Board.
+Teams can flag things for the Master Board by adding the appropriate label to any task on the board, and managers will see it right away.
 Additionally, managers can actively participate in team discussions and even workflow.

 Remember how we set up "Sprint Tasks" to be at the top of our field mapping list?
 The reason for that is that Unito maps tasks from all of the groups on one side into the topmost list on the opposite side - therefore, if a manager puts anything into the "In progress" list from outside of it, it will place it into the "Sprint Tasks" list on the team board.
 This is an important detail.
 Let's say, for example, that a manager doesn't approve something in the "Approval Needed" list, but rather has to reject it.
 In this case, they can simply drag the card back to "In progress", and it will move to the unsorted "Sprint Tasks" list, instead of landing right back in the sub-team's list.
 This is important, as it doesn't interrupt their planning or their day's workflow - it allows them to readdress the task asynchronously on their own time, and therefore more efficiently, which is better for everyone.

-Setting up an Executive Work Wall is just one way to use a Trello-Trello sync; how do you use it?
+Setting up an Master Board is just one way to use a Trello-Trello sync; how do you use it?